 Often we talk about the Loan Fund's work in terms of dollars lent.
 Dollars and cents don't give a face to the human element in our work and the effect that community investing has on our neighbors and in our hearts.

 The Vermont Community Loan Fund creates opportunities that lead to healthy communities and financial stability for all Vermonters.
-We provide loans, grants and supporting services for affordable housing, local businesses, child care providers and community organizations.

 An equal opportunity provider and employer.